Antioquia Department: Native people of Antioquia

-Before Spanish colonization, different indigenous tribes inhabited this part of modern Colombia.
-Their origin is uncertain, as specialists believe that some came from the Caribbean island, and others that they originated among peoples along the interior Amazon River.
+Before Spanish colonization, Indigenous peoples inhabited the Antioquia region.
+Some specialists believe they came from Caribbean Sea, while others say they came from the interior Amazon River.

-Antioquia was primarily populated by the Carib people.
-Some scattered groups of Muisca were said to be present in the Darién region (in modern-day Panama), a coastal region in the far north of Antioquia.
-But, no historical records refer to Muisca in Antioquia.
+Antioquia was primarily populated by the Kalina or "Mainland Caribs."
+Some scattered groups of Muisca were said to be present in the Darién region, a coastal region in the far north that is now in Panama, but no historical records refer to Muisca in Antioquia.